-For example, if you apply for the Chase Sapphire Preferred® Card, Chase Freedom® Card, and Chase Freedom Unlimited®, you’ll be able to earn double points on dining and travel, 5x points in rotating quarterly categories, and 1.5x points on all other purchases, all while paying just a $95 annual fee (which is even waived the first year).
+For example, if you apply for the Chase Sapphire Preferred® Card, Chase Freedom® Card, and Chase Freedom Unlimited®, you’ll be able to earn double points on dining and travel, 5x points in rotating quarterly categories, and 1.5x points on all other purchases, all while paying just a $95 annual fee.
 That’s a fantastic return.

 There are a lot of fantastic credit cards out there, and for many of us, it makes sense to have over a dozen cards that we pay annual fees on, just for the benefits they offer.
 Many people have the temptation to apply for a bunch of cards at once.